Power Query query folding

 - DirectQuery and Dual storage mode tables: Each DirectQuery and Dual storage mode table (Power BI only) must be based on a Power Query query that can be folded.

 - Incremental refresh: Incremental data refresh (Power BI only) will be efficient, in terms of resource utilization and refresh duration.
-In fact, the Power BI Incremental Refresh configuration window will notify you of a warning should it determine that query folding for the table cannot be achieved.
-If it cannot be achieved, the objective of incremental refresh is defeated.
+In fact, the Power BI Incremental Refresh configuration window will notify you of a warning should it determine that query folding for the table can't be achieved.
+If it can't be achieved, the goal of incremental refresh is defeated.
 The mashup engine would then be required to retrieve all source rows, and then apply filters to determine incremental changes.

 Query folding may occur for an entire Power Query query, or for a subset of its steps.
 When query folding cannot be achieved—either partially or fully—the Power Query mashup engine must compensate by processing data transformations itself.
 This process can involve retrieving source query results, which for large datasets is very resource intensive and slow.

 We recommend that you strive to achieve efficiency in your model designs by ensuring query folding occurs whenever possible.